crespohector/welcome-to-mod-7/README.md

 * [Example Wireframes (screenshots of the app you're cloning)](https://github.com/chrisoney/mercenary-review/wiki/Wireframes-and-Front-End-Routes)

 *Note- Students that plan to update, add, or remove their user stories during project development needs to be approved by their Project Advisor.*
-*Note- You need minimum 2 CRUD features to pass.

 ### Project Proposal Form
 [Project Proposal Form (April 2022)](https://forms.gle/Z9qSUYHWecshK8GS7)